23 Best Things To Do In Lakeland, FL 2025

 5. Florida Air Museum

-The Florida Air Museum features interactive STEM-based learning stations which allow visitors to learn through hands-on applications.
+The Florida Air Museum features interactive STEM-based learning stations that allow visitors to learn through hands-on applications.
 Beyond the learning stations, guests can find the Howard Hughes Archives, Florida Aviation Hall of Fame, and historical aircraft on display.

 In addition to its exhibits, the Florida Air Museum hosts various events throughout the year, including fly-ins, air shows, and other aviation-related activities.
 The feature event of the year, held at the end of March, is the SUN ‘n FUN Aerospace Expo.
 The expo features a daily airshow and workshops and even offers camping!